kiafoulad/todo-list-project/README.md

 With the relational database layer, the application supports:

 - Querying **overdue open tasks** (deadline in the past, status not `done`).
-- Automatically changing the status of overdue tasks to `done` via a separate command.
+- Automatically changing the status of overdue tasks to `done` via dedicated commands.

 ---